 Emily attended Armstrong State University before beginning as an AWARE volunteer in early 2017.
 At AWARE, she realized helping wildlife was her calling.
 She completed one internship and started another before being hired in early 2018.
-She is currently training to become a Wildlife Care Supervisor and also coordinates AWARE's community service volunteers.
+She also coordinates AWARE's community service volunteers.

 Board of Directors